imanmansour86/README-Generator/README.md

 ## Description

-When working on a project, it's important to have a high quality README file for project.
+When working on a project, it's important to have a high quality README file for the project.
 This application is deisgned to allow generating a professional README file dynamically using command-line application in node.
 The generated file is created based on user's input from questions created using the Inquirer package.

 ## Table of Contents